mvdiener/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/my_reflection.md

 # U1.W2: Chrome Dev Tools Challenge Reflection

 * Describe the Document Object Model?
 What about it makes sense to you?
 What doesn't?
 What seems good and bad about it?
+It seems to me that the DOM is just the tool that takes your HTML and CSS, and is what turns it into a dynamic and interactive page.
+Otherwise all you have is a bunch of code, and it doesn't do anything besides sit there as a bunch of text.
+Sort of like having a bowl of cake mix: the mix (html+css) won't turn into anything cool until you put it in the oven (DOM).
+Maybe that's a bad analogy.
 * How did using Chrome Web Tools to look at your site and a wordpress.com site compare?
+My sight has about 40 lines of code, and wordpress has eleventy billion.
+Wordpress is full of scripts, javascript, meta tags (I'm not sure what these are yet), all kinds of things to make the website interesting and dynamic.
+I suppose my website isn't much more than a couple of links at this point.
 * Did you find Chrome Web Tools fun, helpful, or a pain to work with?
+I knew that the web tools existed, and I've actually used them in the past, but this was a much more informative and in-depth look at the tools.
+They are actually substantially more awesome than I had originally thought.
+I found it a bit difficult navigating the links between the html, css, and source.
+Mostly because I'm unfamiliar with the link locations, but I expect to be using this tool quite heavily in the future.
 * Did you have an "aha" moments or were any concepts solidified?
+Finding out that you can edit a page right then and there was so cool.
+Being able to look at the page's code and say "What if I do x, y and z?" is something I do in my head all the time.
+Now I can do this quite easily, and see the results of my changes instantly.
+Sooooo cool!
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.
+Didn't end up looking for other resources, but I did find the Code School videos pretty helpful.
+I did have to re-watch some of the sections a few times before a few of the concepts sunk in, but the info was presented in a way that felt pretty accessible to me.
+I also enjoyed the challenges at the end of each video, so I could practice what I just learned.
+As a kinesthetic and visual learner, this is precisely what I needed.